Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Set the valid period. (the default setting is 10 mins).

-Note:

-At this time, you must be added to the whitelist to experience this feature, please contact us via SwitchBot App > Profile > Support/Help & Feedback >Feedback.

 3. With the settings above, when your smartphone enters the preset geofence range from outside, SwitchBot App will start scanning your Lock Pro via Bluetooth.
 Upon arriving home*, your phone will automatically establish a Bluetooth connection with the Lock Pro and enable it to unlock and open your door.
 If you do not approach your home within the preset time of validity for any reason, this automatic unlocking will be deactivated.
 In such a case, leaving and re-entering the preset geofence can trigger a new round of auto-unlock.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998259341847)